hufilter/hufilter/CONTRIBUTING.md

 > hufilter extends EasyList and EasyPrivacy lists.
 Ensure your rules are not already present in those lists.

 1. Create a new branch for your changes, e.g., `git checkout -b example.com` or `git checkout -b fix/123` (for example if you fix an issue with ID `123`).
-It's crucial to separate changes by creating a new branch for each website/issue.
+It's crucial to separate changes by creating a new branch for each website / issue.
 2. Make your changes by editing the section files in the [sections][sections-directory] directory, which contains the filtering rules.
 Refer to the [`sections/README.md`][sections-readme] file for information on the directory structure.